Indian Ocean Drive pinnacles

 indian ocean road

-Have you done a day trip to pinnacles from Perth?
+Have you done a day trip to Pinnacles from Perth?
 Or explored the Great Ocean Drive from another part?
 What do you think of Lancelin & Yanchep National Park?
 Would you like to add something to the list?
 The comments are all yours!

 Also read: Mountain Biking In Margaret River